Principal hierarchies of infinite-dimensional Frobenius manifolds: the extended 2D Toda lattice: Concluding remarks

 \section{Concluding remarks}

-In the first part of this article we define a new dispersionless hierarchy which extends the dispersionless 2D Toda hierarchy.
-To achieve this extension we assume certain analytical properties of the Lax symbols $\la(z)$, $\bla(z)$.
-First we require that, in contrast with the usual approach of e.g.~\cite{TT95}, they are not just formal power series but genuine holomorphic functions on the exterior/interior part of the unit circle with simple poles at $0/\infty$ respectively.
-This requirement stems from the necessity of giving a precise meaning to products like $\la^p(z) \bla^q(z)$ which are ill-defined in the case of formal power series.

-We need to consider not only polynomial expressions of $\la(z)$ and $\bla(z)$ but also logarithms.
-The attempt to introduce extended logarithmic flows in the (dispersionless) 2D Toda hierarchy has been considered since the construction of logarithmic flows in the case of extended Toda-type hierarchies in~\cite{CDZ04, C07}.
-While in this case the introduction of extended logarithmic flows does not present serious problems (as one can formally define logarithms of formal power series as in~\cite{EY94}), in the case of the 2D Toda hierarchy this straightforward approach is not satisfactory.
-The correct insights come by considering the relationship of this hierarchy with the Frobenius manifold $M_0$ constructed in~\cite{CDM10}.
-It turns out that we have to consider logarithms not only of $\la(z)$, $\bla(z)$ but also of $w(z) = \la(z) + \bla(z)$.
-To make sense of these we need to introduce further conditions on the winding numbers of the analytic curves obtained by restricting these functions to the unit circle in the complex plane.

-These conditions define an open set $M_1$ in the space of pairs of holomorphic Lax symbols.
-The extended dispersionless 2D Toda hierarchy is then defined as a family of commuting bi-Hamiltonian vector fields on the loop space $\cL M_1$ which admit a Lax formulation and include the usual flows of the dispersionless 2D Toda hierarchy.

-The most important future direction of research regarding the first part of this paper is the construction of the dispersive extended 2D Toda hierarchy, i.e. a hierarchy containing the difference equations of the 2D Toda hierarchy, introduced in terms of infinite matrices by Ueno and Takasaki~\cite{UT84} or equivalently in terms of difference operators, and an infinite number of extended flows, some of these including logarithmic terms in the spirit of~\cite{CDZ04, C07} and such that its semiclassical limit would coincide with the extended dispersionless 2D Toda defined here.
+In the first part of this article we have defined, by assuming certain analytical properties of the Lax symbols $\la(z)$, $\bla(z)$, a new dispersionless hierarchy which extends the dispersionless 2D Toda hierarchy.
+In this direction the most important open problem is the construction of the dispersive extended 2D Toda hierarchy, i.e. a hierarchy containing the difference equations of the 2D Toda hierarchy, introduced in terms of infinite matrices by Ueno and Takasaki~\cite{UT84} or equivalently in terms of difference operators, and an infinite number of extended flows, some of these including logarithmic terms in the spirit of~\cite{CDZ04, C07} and such that its semiclassical limit would coincide with the extended dispersionless 2D Toda defined here.

-In the second part of the paper we consider the relationship of the extended dispersionless 2D Toda hierarchy with the infinite-dimensional Frobenius manifold $M_0$ constructed in~\cite{CDM10}.